 Olson is active nationally as a clinician and adjudicator.
-He has presented clinics at the Midwest Band and Orchestra Clinic, Jazz Education Network Conference.
-He previously served as instructor of saxophone for the South Carolina Governor's School for the Arts and Humanities and summer jazz instructor for the National High School Music Institute at Northwestern University.
-Olson also conducted one of two South Carolina Band Directors Association All-State Jazz Ensembles in 2005.
-He holds memberships in a variety of professional music societies, including the North American Saxophone Alliance, BMI, Pi Kappa Lambda, MENC, Music Teachers National Association, and Phi Mu Alpha Sinfonia.
+He has presented clinics at the Midwest Band and Orchestra Clinic, the Jazz Education Network Conference, and the South Carolina Music Educators Association conference.
+He holds memberships in a variety of professional music societies including the North American Saxophone Alliance, Jazz Education Network, National Association for Music Education, BMI, Pi Kappa Lambda, and Phi Mu Alpha Sinfonia.

 - B.M, in Saxophone Performance, Northwestern University

 - M.M, in Jazz Pedagogy, Northwestern University

 - Ph.D, in Saxophone Performance, University of Illinois at Urbana-Champaign